Kremi16/Pure_Strategy_UP_2025_2026/README.md

 ## Project Status
 - Initial skeleton of the project
-- Player hands created
+- Player hands created and printed
 - Reward deck created and shuffled
+- Print reward card(s)
+- Read and validate player card choices
+- Little game logic implemented so far
-- No game logic or user input implemented yet
+- No user profiles implemented yet

 *Status will be updated with each new commit.*